 You ask!
 If your use isn’t permitted by a licence, or one of the exceptions in the Copyright Act, you will need to ask for permission.
 The permission must come from the copyright owner so the first step is to identify who the copyright owner is and whether there is an organization that represents the owner.
 There are a number of copyright collectives who can give you permission (in the form of a licence) on behalf of the copyright owner to use their work.
 So, for example, if you want to use music and your use doesn’t fall within any of the Copyright Act’s exceptions, you may be able to obtain permission from copyright collectives such as the Society of Composers, Authors and Music Publishers of Canada (SOCAN), Canadian Musical Reproduction Rights Agency (CMRRA) or Re:Sound that administer copyright in music.

 But if the copyright owner is easily identifiable and locatable, it can sometimes be easier to contact them directly as many copyright owners will give permission to academic users without requiring payment.
 Usually you’ll be able to identify the owner somewhere on the work by looking for the copyright symbol ©, which should have the copyright owner’s name next to it.
 You’ll often find this at the beginning of a book, at the side of a photograph or at the bottom of a webpage.
 Once you’ve located the owner, simply email or write to him/her, explaining how and why you want to use the work and requesting permission.
 The permission should be in writing.
+The Additional Resources page contains a request for permission template as a guide.
 An email will suffice.
 It is not advisable to rely on verbal permission.
 You should also keep a file record of who gave the permission, what was permitted, the date, and how to contact the person who gave the permission.

 Moral rights are additional rights held by authors of literary, dramatic, musical and artistic works.
 They consist of rights that protect the integrity of a work and the reputation of its author.
 The right of attribution is the right to always be identified as the author of a work or to remain anonymous.
 The right of integrity is the right not to have a work modified or associated with goods or services in a way that is prejudicial to the author’s reputation.
 These rights are important for authors to ensure they get appropriate recognition for their works and for prohibiting any prejudicial changes to their works.